 Your Instagram profile picture is a representation of your Instagram account, so you want it to be as professional as it is friendly and relatable.
 A high-quality selfie or a picture related to your niche – such as yourself wearing an apron or a travel photo – is a good choice.

 Remember, brands will also look at your profile picture when visiting your page for potential business activities, so your picture should be appropriate in a professional sense, too.

 Instagram bios don’t give you a lot of space to write about yourself – only 150, to be exact – so it’s important to make every word count.

 You’re free to write whatever you want in your bio, but again, think about how you want to come across, both to brands and potential followers.
-You can use your bio to elaborate more on your niche, and tell your audience what to expect from your posts.
+You can use your bio to elaborate more on your niche and tell your audience what to expect from your posts.

-Use your own brand’s voice to write your bio, and don’t be afraid to add a touch of humour.
+Use your own brand’s voice to write your bio, and don’t be afraid to add a touch of humor.
 Your audience should see you as a person that they can relate to, and you can achieve this with a friendly bio.